winne27/fhem.js/README.md

 Install first node.js on the server on which fhem is installed.
 Ensure that telnet is enabled on the standard fhem server.

-Install node.js plugin socket.io with
+Install the package with

-    npm install -g socket.io

-If client authentication by password is used install also package socket-auth by

-    npm install -g socket-auth
+    npm install -g fhem.js

-Copy this package to a directory of your choice (e.g. /var/www/fhem.js).
+into directory /usr/lib/node_modules/fhem.js.

-Have a look to param.js of this package.
+Have a look to params.js of this package.
 Adjust telnet port of fhem if neccessary.
+Optionally set a connection password or set SSL for connections can be done there.

-Change to installation directory and start the server with
+Now starting the server with

-    node.js start server.js
+   /usr/local/bin/fhem.js

+or when /usr/local/bin is in your path simply by

+   fhem.js

+# Start as service

+Copy /usr/lib/node_modules/fhem.js/etc/init.d to /etc/init.d

 # Operation breakdown